Our Services

 Early diagnosis and treatment dramatically reduce the risk of life-threatening clotting events and pregnancy complications.

-Because APS symptoms overlap with many other conditions—and because untreated clotting can be fatal—it's critical not to guess.
-Take a free, instant, online symptom check now to better understand your symptoms, identify possible causes, and confidently navigate your next steps with clarity.
+Because APS symptoms overlap with many other conditions—and untreated clotting can be fatal—guessing is risky.
+Take a free, instant, online symptom check now to better understand your symptoms, identify possible causes, and confidently navigate your next steps.

 Antiphospholipid syndrome (APS) is an autoimmune disorder in which the body mistakenly attacks certain normal proteins in your blood.
 This misdirected immune response increases the risk of blood clots forming in arteries and veins.
 APS can lead to serious health issues such as recurrent miscarriages, strokes, deep vein thrombosis (DVT), and pulmonary embolism (PE).
 Understanding APS is the first step toward early diagnosis and effective management.